USTA Orange Ball Tournament Comes to Oak Forest

 On Saturday, May 2, 2026, Space City Tennis's Coach Koko (Karen Hackett) and the Next-Gen coaches will host singles and doubles draws for aspiring tennis players aged 10 and under who are currently enrolled in elementary school.
 Following USTA Orange Ball guidelines, these round-robin events will utilize a time-based, no-add scoring format to ensure a fun and exciting experience for all participants.

-Coach Koko also mentioned, "One unique aspect of SCT tournaments is that the $15 entry fee is waived when players complete one hour of community service.
-Furthermore, we ask everyone to embrace SCT's Sportsmanship Pledge while competing."
+Coach Koko also mentioned, "One unique aspect of SCT tournaments is that the $15 entry fee is waived when players complete one hour of community service."

-Oak Forest Elementary (OFE) School's principal, Andrew Casler, has recently reaffirmed his multi-year support for empowering students to participate in the sport of tennis.
+Oak Forest Elementary (OFE) School's principal, Andrew Casler, recently reaffirmed his multi-year support for empowering elementary students to participate in the sport of tennis.
 "Learning tennis fundamentals early in life is a critical step on the path to playing on the FBMS and Waltrip High School tennis teams."

 "With the new Orange Ball courts at FBMS, our students have the opportunity to travel just a short distance to participate in this no-cost USTA event," added Casler.